Halifax, North Carolina

 Desperate circumstances yield desperate responses, and on the night of 27-28 October 1864, Lieutenant William B. Cushing, USN, took the torpedo boat Picket Boat Number One upriver to Plymouth and bravely attacked Albemarle at her berth, sinking her with a spar torpedo.
 Following the Union recapture of the town, Albemarle was refloated.
 Taken to the Norfolk Navy Yard in April 1865, she remained there until sold in October 1867

-(2006) CSS Albemarle interpretive marker
+(2006) Enlarge CSS Albemarle interpretive marker

 Trails sign at the north end of Saint Davis Street: The Confederate ironclad gunboat CSS Albemarle was equipped with its armor and stores here on the Roanoke River